 Mud Australia has always been dedicated to reducing our environmental footprint.
-Since 2019 we’ve worked with South Pole to measure our annual greenhouse gas emissions (GHG).
+From 2019 - 2023 we worked with South Pole to measure our annual greenhouse gas emissions (GHG).
 All of our processes are reviewed to further minimise environmental impact.
-Any emissions that cannot be practically avoided is offset and ambitious reduction targets put in place to minimise our footprint moving forward.
+Any emissions that cannot be practically avoided are offset and ambitious reduction targets put in place to minimise our footprint moving forward.

 We are proud to not only be a carbon neutral company, but also climate neutral – which means we account for all GHGs in addition to carbon dioxide.

 We are constantly working to make our workspaces and operations greener.
 We do this through:

 Good design starts with conscious and responsible consumption.
 By managing the entire process in our Sydney studio, from design to finished product, we make a meaningful impact on our team, customers and the environment.

 By having full control of the production process, we can ensure our products meet the highest production standards in terms of safety, materials, usage and waste minimisation.
 We undergo annual environmental dust testing and provide appropriate PPE for any tasks where it is required.
 All of our glazes and stains are non-toxic, keeping our team and customers safe.